 Canned stuff?
-The labels show happy bounding dogs, usually glossy Red Setters or cheeky Jack Russells, happy, healthy, grinning pets.
+The labels show happy bounding dogs, usually glossy red setters or cheeky Jack Russells, happy, healthy, grinning pets.
 But what is in the tins?
 Rather a lot of water, and all the same crap that goes into the dry stuff.
-It's alright for an emergency but then the small dog then suffers from the afore-mentioned squishyness.
+It's all right for an emergency but then the small dog then suffers from the afore-mentioned squishyness.

 This shouldn't really be a question.
 Millions of people are starving, why am I worrying about what my pets should eat?
 But it is a question.

 We eat hardly any meat, Mark being an occasional fish-eater only.
-Sometimes I will buy a minute portion of steak and share it with Ezra but recently we've opted for less and a 'happy beast' variety when we do feel the urge to gnaw at flesh.
+Sometimes I will buy a minuscule portion of steak and share it with Ezra, and only if it's proved to have been a happy beast before its demise.

 I had been buying the very cheapest form of chicken: very yellow, 'grain fed' fresh.
 Fresh, what an overused word that is.
 Fresh.
 Would you buy a bird that was labeled: a bit past it, not too old, stale?
 No of course not, but it is way overused, conjouring up images of 'just killed' lovingly prepared, farmer's wife's table etc. I once saw a huge truck on the motorway emblazoned 'beyond fresh', bet the company weren't to happy with the ad agency when they stood back and looked at that one.

 Oh yes, the chicken . . .
 I suddenly realised I couldn't buy any more of the bargain ones after I was trying to get the flesh off from one particularly manky specimen.
 It looked undeveloped, the ligaments twisted, the leg bones fragile.
 Of course I had to go and look up factory farming . . .
 I wish I hadn't.
 It's all there in our minds of course, hidden away like some hideous corner of the shed that needs clearing out, but three minutes of Youtube info was enough.